-The Office of Residential Life, located in the Clubhouse, is open from 8:00 am to 10:00 pm Monday through Thursday and 8:00 am to 5:00 pm on Friday except during academic breaks where hours are Monday through Friday from 8:00 am to 5:00 pm.
+The Office of Residential Life, located in the Clubhouse, is open from 8:00 am to 7 pm Monday through Thursday and 8:00 am to 5:00 pm on Friday except during academic breaks where hours are Monday through Friday from 8:00 am to 5:00 pm.
 You may access the clubhouse after hours by swiping your student ID card.
 If you need assistance of any kind, feel free to stop by the office.
-The Staff consists of the Director of Residential Life, the Assistant Director of Residential Life, Senior RA, an Administrative Assistant, Maintenance Supervisor, four live-in Resident Assistants in University Village A, four live-in Resident Assistants in University Village B, and eight live-in Resident Assistants in University Village C, and multiple student workers.
+The Staff consists of the Director of Residential Life, the Assistant Director of Residential Life, two Senior RAs, Maintenance Supervisor, four live-in Resident Assistants in University Village A, four live-in Resident Assistants in University Village C, and multiple student workers.